verra11/Image_Stylizer/README.md

-## An API for Neuarl Style Transfer
+## An API for Neural Style Transfer